 For example, the American Express® Green Card has a $150 annual fee (Rates & Fees), and offers the same 3x points on dining and travel as the Sapphire Reserve.
-Furthermore, the card offers a $100 annual CLEAR credit and $100 annual LoungeBuddy credit.
+Furthermore, the card offers an up to $189 annual CLEAR Plus credit (Enrollment required) and up to $100 annual LoungeBuddy credit.

 If you already have the Sapphire Reserve, or other Ultimate Rewards-earning cards, be sure to review our guide for answers to questions on moving points, adding/closing accounts, and more: